Telecommunications in Bangladesh: Internet

-The first connectivity in Bangladesh with the internet was in 1996.
-In the past few years, growth has been rapid.
-The government's high internet tariff is impeding the growth of this sector, claims Norwegian-owned Telenor.
-Recently the government has decided to reduce the tariff by 50%.
+Bangladesh first received Internet access in 1996.
+In the recent years, Internet usage has rapidly increased.
+The Bangladesh government imposes a high Internet tariff, stunting the sector's growth, claims Norwegian-owned Telenor.
+Due to controversy, the Bangladesh government decided to reduce the tariff by 50%.

-The internet country code of Bangladesh is .bd.
+The Bangladesh's Internet country code is .bd.

-As of 2005 more than 180 Internet Service Providers are operating in the country.
-ISP's are regulated by the Bangladesh Telecommunication Regulatory Commission (BTRC).
+As of 2005, more than 180 Internet Service Providers are operating in the country.
+ISPs are regulated by the Bangladesh Telecommunication Regulatory Commission (BTRC).

-The number of internet users in Bangladesh as of March 2009 is over 600,000, compared to 100,000 in 2000.
-However, only 0.3% of the population use the internet, thus making Bangladesh the lowest usage percentage per population of the internet in the world with the exception of North Korea, Myanmar and Sierra Leone.

-In April 2010 Akhtaruzzaman Manju, president of the Internet Service Providers' Association of Bangladesh, told Xinhua that the country's six cell phone operators and Internet Service Providers have so far provided over 800,000 internet connections.
-"We've estimated that nearly 10 million people in the country are using 800,000 internet connections on a shared basis," he said, adding the number of internet users in the country is increasing yearly by around 15-16 percent.
+In April 2010, Akhtaruzzaman Manju, president of the Internet Service Providers' Association of Bangladesh, told Xinhua that the country's six mobile phone operators and Internet Service Providers have so far provided over 800,000 Internet connections.
+"We've estimated that nearly 10 million people in the country are using 800,000 internet connections on a shared basis," he said, adding the number of Internet users in the country is increasing yearly by around 15-16 percent.

-A 2009 study by the Boston Consulting Group found that the number of Internet subscribers in Bangladesh is likely to reach 18.3 million by the year 2020, equivalent to a 32 percent household Internet penetration, which will result in a 2.6 percent contribution to the country's GDP while creating 129,000 more jobs, the research added.
+A 2009 study by the Boston Consulting Group found that the number of Internet subscribers in Bangladesh is likely to reach 18.3 million by 2020, equivalent to a 32 percent household Internet penetration, which will result in a 2.6 percent contribution to the country's GDP while creating 129,000 more jobs, the research added.

 Broadband Internet access

-Though broadband internet access is available, the cost of high-speed connection is higher than in other south Asian countries.
-Broadband internet and e-commerce in Bangladesh is progressing slowly.
-WiMAX service is now available from some internet service providers.
+Though broadband Internet access is available, the cost of high-speed connection is higher than in other south Asian countries.
+Broadband Internet and e-commerce in Bangladesh is progressing slowly.
+WiMAX service is now available from some Internet service providers.
 In Bangladesh broadband is legally defined as 128/128 kbit/s, which is not in line with ITU standards.

 The ISPs currently providing broadband services in Bangladesh are: